GalaticStryder/kernel_lge_msm8974/readme.md

 	sudo dnf install ncurses-devel

+You might also need some compression and device tree tools like lz4, ccache and dtc.

+	sudo dnf install lz4 lz4-devel dtc ccache

 ###### Ubuntu/Debian

 I don't use Ubuntu but the dependencies are generically the same with a couple differences in naming or versioning.
 In Ubuntu, you will need to setup source dependencies by going to **System Settings > Software and Update** and then checking the box for source code.
 The basic set of programs needed might be achieved with the following command.